housel/opendylan/documentation/source/hacker-guide/environment/environment-protocols.rst

    :parameter project: An instance of :class:`<project-object>`.
    :parameter #key just-name?: An instance of :class:`<boolean>`.
    :value playground?: An instance of :class:`<boolean>`.

+   The ``just-name?`` keyword should be passed as ``#t`` when you want to test for playground-project-nature, but the project may not have been opened properly yet.

 .. function:: playground-application-filename